Baalkikhaal/Baalkikhaal.github.io/_posts/2022-04-12-What-are-Python-classes.md

 ## Class as a construct

-Data and logic can be respectively compared to names and their meanings in the dictionary of a natural language.
+As a construct, a class packages or acts as a placeholder of data and logic.
+The data is defined by the attributes an

 Moreover, a class itself is a name with underlying names termed as its **attributes**.
 So a class consists of data and method attributes.

-As a structural element, a classes encapsulate data and logic using the **class construct** (construct, in English, means to form by combining(con) parts or elements(struct).
+As a structural element, a classes encapsulate data and logic using the **class construct**.

 Syntactically, the class construct is a `class` statement.
 A `class` statement is a block statement